by K.M. Richards

 It was only two years later that Faith Center received its first opportunity to expand, when RKO General offered to donate its failing WHCT/18 in Hartford, Connecticut.
 FCC approval took over a year due to community opposition; by that time, they had also acquired KIFM/96.5 in Bakersfield, which was carrying a mix of local programming and some programs from KHOF-FM.

 On the heels of the WHCT-TV acquisition, Faith Center agreed to acquire KUDO/38 in San Francisco from its bankruptcy trustee for $10,200; it resumed operation as KVOF-TV August 4, 1974.
-While WHCT-TV was operated by Faith Center as a family-oriented independent station, channel 38 followed the same programming schedule as KHOF-TV, operating only during the evening hours with religious programming, notably the live prime-time Festival of Faith program.
+While WHCT-TV was operated by Faith Center as a family-oriented independent station, channel 38 followed the same programming schedule as KHOF-TV ("King's Voice Of Faith"), operating only during the evening hours with religious programming, notably the live prime-time Festival of Faith program.

 The following year, Rev. Raymond Schoch stepped down as pastor of Faith Center.
 (He passed away September 26, 1977.)
 His replacement, former Pentecostal minister Dr. W. Eugene Scott, was then president of the Wescott Christian Center in Oroville, about a hour's drive north of Sacramento in Northern California.
 Scott had originally been approached to consult Faith Center's financial affairs, intending to be more of an administrator, and planned to install a local pastor in Glendale and remain in Oroville most of the time.
 But Faith Center's congregation elected him as pastor by unanimous vote and he ended up making his home in Glendale, where he began appearing live in prime-time on both KHOF-TV and KVOF-TV, and via tape delay in Hartford.